jlewicki/tree_state_machine/README.md

 A state machine is considered to be ended, or finished, when a transition to a final state occurs.
 A final state can be included in a state tree definition by adding one or more `Final` nodes to the `finals` collection of the `Root`.

 When handling a message, a state may transition to a final state in the same way it would to any another state.
 However, once the final state is entered, any additional messages sent to the state are ignored, and a different state may never be entered.
-Teh state machine can be considered 'inert' at that point, although it is possible to retrieve state data from the final state, if the state supports it.
+The state machine can be considered 'inert' at that point, although it is possible to retrieve state data from the final state, if the state supports it.

 ```dart
 class MyState extends TreeState {